 Your liver can also regenerate using a compound known as glycyrrhizin, found in licorice.
 Other substances include oregano, curcumin, Korean ginseng, Vitamin E, and rooibos.

 Eating healthy foods such as broccoli promotes liver function and reduces your blood’s inflammation.
 Mushrooms are another great detoxifier for your liver cells.

 Moringa extract is another one to try if your liver needs protection from drugs and chemicals.

 3. Skin Tissue

-The largest organ of the body is the skin, and it one tissue that easily regenerates.
-Normal skin healing happens every two weeks unless the tissue is damaged, then it happens more quickly.
+The largest organ of the body is the skin, and it is one tissue that easily regenerates.
+Normal skin healing happens every two weeks unless the tissue is damaged; then, it happens more quickly.
 We also see skin restored when we get a cut or scrape, and the body heals itself sometimes with scar tissue leftover.